dinalamdany/slang/manual.md

             body
 }
 ```
 Functions are defined only by identifying the block of code with func, giving the function a name, optionally supplying parameters, and defining a function body.
-A function does not need to return a value.

-return types are any data type, or void for no value
+Function return types are any data type, or void for no value.

 Example:
 ```